Mice carry superbugs resistant to common antibiotics

 Restaurants and food outlets should not tolerate these rodent risks on their premises

 Conventional mouse treatments do not prevent mice activity

 Restaurants can protect customers from superbug mice with SUPERPROOF rodent proofing

 Restaurants and food outlets that tolerate mice activity in their premises have been sent a warning by scientists – the rodents might kill their customers.

 Research has shown that common house mice carry potentially fatal diseases that are resistant to antibiotics and could be passed on to humans.

-Gulliver Hill, Technical Director of SUPERPROOF, said this should be of particular concern for food businesses which should be setting the highest hygiene standards to protect customers.
+A SUPERPROOF expert said that this should be of particular concern for food businesses which should be setting the highest hygiene standards to protect customers.

 Mice can carry superbugs around high-risk food premises